sohn21c/objRecog/README.md

 **1. High level overview:**

-This script initiates the Intel Realsense D435 camera, performss object detection with YOLO and shows the distance of each detection of objects from the sensor.
+This script initiates the Intel Realsense D435 camera, performss object detection with YOLO trained on MS-COCO data, capable of detecting 80 different classifications, and shows the distance of each detection of objects from the sensor up to 10m.

 **2. Dependency:**